MadeByThePinsHub/handbook/handbook/directory/keybase-users.md

 Coming soon in the near future, stay tuned in the commit logs.

 ## How to update this?
-1. Create a new issue in GitLab using `Add my Keybase account to list`
+1. Create a new issue in GitLab using `Add my Keybase account to list`.
+2. An handbook maintainer or someone from the community will complete the required tasks needed in order to add their account to the list.
+3. If all of the requirements are met, commit to `staging` branch, then merge to `master`.